|

 and who receive their webs from agents employed by the manufacturers of Cupar Angus, Blairgowrie, Newburgh, and other places.

-It is believed that Anne and Alexander's family was one of the 96 recorded in the parish in
+It is believed that Anne and Alexander's family was one of the 96 recorded in the parish in 1843 that were

-site, which only records Established Kirk records.
+records Established Kirk records.
 This is also backed up by the 1843 Statistical Account, which states:

-(p.1139) The unendowed school is situated in the village
+(p.1139) The unendowed school is situated in the village of

-of Arntully, in the west end of the parish.
+Arntully, in the west end of the parish.
 The average number attending the school may be estimated at 50.
 It is principally

 supported by the Dissenters, who are numerous in that part of the parish.

-In the 1851 census at Airntully, Ann is recorded as a 45 year old woman from Little Dunkeld,
+In the 1851 census at Airntully, Ann is recorded as a 45 year old woman from Little Dunkeld, with her

-James, a 22 year old agricultural labourer, 20 year old handloom weaver (linen) William,
+a 22 year old agricultural labourer, 20 year old handloom weaver (linen) William, 18 year old Margaret,

-18 year old Margaret, a handloom weaver (linen), 11 year old Alexander, a scholar, and 9
+a handloom weaver (linen), 11 year old Alexander, a scholar, and 9 year old Jannet,

-year old Jannet, a weaver's daughter.
+a weaver's daughter.
 None of the children listed were married (GROS:1851/365/3/1).

 Ann's husband Alexander died at Airntully on January 11th 1871 at the age of 78.
 His death certificate